IsaMukadam/nw-web-project/README.md

-# nw-web-project
+# nw-web-project-ci-cd-pipeline
-A web project which demonstrates my ability to set up a CI/CD pipeline in AWS for a Java web application.

-# My Web App Cloud Journey

-This project documents my journey of building and deploying a web application in the cloud using AWS and GitHub.
+This project documents my journey of building a CI/CD pipeline and deploying a Java web application in the cloud using AWS and GitHub.

 ## What I Did